 Viva Musica!
 Festival offers exclusive musical projects performed by top-level artists from Slovakia and abroad each year.
 There are also concerts full of casual entertainment, no tie dress code and so-called “noble” boredom of which people are usually scared of at the thought of classical music.
 Since its opening year, it has offered people the best of classical music in a form attractive to everybody: untraditional venues, untraditional contexts, and with free admission to some concerts.
 This concept has been hugely successful: Viva Musica!
 Festival is currently the largest international summer music festival in Bratislava.

 July – August 2018

 The Summer Shakespeare Festival is the oldest and biggest open-air festival in Europe presenting works by William Shakespeare.
 The Festival takes place from the beginning of July to the beginning of August on open-air scenes in Bratislava (Bratislava Castle).

 8. Craftsmen Days ÚĽUV

-On the first weekend in September, the streets of Bratislava’s Old Town will host the biggest city festival Craftsmen Days ÚĽUV (Centre for Folk Art Production) for the 27th time.
+The streets of Bratislava’s Old Town will host the biggest city festival Craftsmen Days ÚĽUV (Centre for Folk Art Production) for the 27th time.
 Traditional crafts and homemade products, which are the main attraction of the festival, will be presented by the craftsmen through direct demonstrations and you’ll be taken back to the rich history of Slovak crafts.
 Craftsmen Days ÚĽUV are very popular among the youngest as well, so if you’re planning to visit Bratislava with your children, it’s definitely worth combining your trip with this event.